 found" condition.)
 Also,

-the 5654 (6AK5) for the crystal oscillator was the tube that was showing
+the 5654 (6AK5) for the crystal oscillator mixer was the tube that was showing

 a short.
 The RF amplifier 6DC6 tested erratically and was marginal when